Why is a Website Audit Important for your Business?

 SEMrush as a perfect SEO audit tool

-You can perform a quick, easy, and efficient audit of webpages and their performance on search engines.
-It has flexible settings on a domain, subdomain or subfolder crawling.
+You can perform a quick, easy, and efficient audit of web pages and their performance on search engines.
+It has flexible settings on a domain, subdomain, or subfolder crawling.
 The best part of this tool is that it can crawl and bring an in-detailed report for you in minutes!
 And also the dashboard has a brilliant UI and covers plenty of data with multiple clickable widgets for detailed analysis.
 It has over 120 checks ranging from broken links, duplicate content to hreflang attributes for international SEO.
-It can crawl up to a maximum of 20,000 pages per audit(depending on the subscription) and can be scheduled for auto re-crawls for a daily/weekly basis.
+It can crawl up to a maximum of 20,000 pages per audit(depending on the subscription) and can be scheduled for auto re-crawls on a daily/weekly basis.

 SEMrush for Content Audit

 The content audit tool of SEMrush is a one-stop solution for analyzing the performance of your digital content.
 It includes real-time metrics from Google Analytics and Google Search Console.
 It also analyzes web pages up to a maximum of 20,000 and finds improvement areas in a matter of minutes!
 The tool has 2 main functions ie. checking your own website content engagement and tracking off-site content as well.
 This tool also works till the subfolder level in case you’re auditing large websites enabling you to create an improvement plan one page at a time.
 You can identify posts that need more work, track rankings of your guest posts and their referral traffic, and also its social media engagement.

 SEMrush has been the talk of the town in the SaaS industry for its brilliant market intelligence technology.
 You can have a free trial of this tool for 14 days and get hands-on experience.
 Avail it now!